basm969798/arsan/MULTI_TENANCY.md

 This document defines the official multi-tenancy architecture for the Arsan platform.

-Arsan is designed as a multi-tenant SaaS system where multiple companies (tenants) share the same infrastructure while maintaining strict data isolation.
+Arsan is a multi-tenant SaaS system where multiple companies (tenants) share the same infrastructure while maintaining strict data isolation.

 This document is the single source of truth for tenant isolation rules.